blnkfinance/blnk/README.md

 ---

-This expanded section should provide a more comprehensive understanding of how queue support enhances the Blnk system's performance and reliability while offering clear details on supported queue systems.

 ### Scheduling Transactions for Future Processing
 Blnk offers a powerful feature that allows you to schedule transactions for future execution with ease.
 By including the "scheduled_for" parameter in your transaction payload, you can precisely specify when you want a transaction to take place.
 Here's a breakdown of how it works: